MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Adopt Bot &#9734;

+## Adoption Bot &#9734;

-AdoptBot is a user care Chat bot built with Power Virtual Agent for Teams (PVA).
-Think of it as the PVA version of FAQPlus.
-Out of the box, AdoptBot answers 100+ common questions about Microsoft 365 and Teams.
+Adoption Bot is a user care chat bot built with Power Virtual Agent for Teams (PVA).
+It can be considered as the PVA version of FAQPlus.
+Adoption Bot answers 100+ common questions about Microsoft 365 and Teams.
 You can edit the included topics, add your own topics, and ingest existing FAQs.
-If users need additional help, Adoption Bot can connect them to experts or even be extended to open service tickets with premium Flow connectors.
+If users need additional help, Adoption Bot can connect them to experts or even be extended to open service tickets with premium flow connectors.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-adopt-bot)